 The message that all the signs in this section carry is the result of recreation and "useful labour" combined -- because we always have fun mowing and the designs are, after all, eventually eaten up as hay by our animals.
 Alternately, the animal feed can be thought of as the fringe benefit received in the process of expressing one's sentiments and convictions.

-These four photos represent the seasonal progression to date of a relatively small sign we have maintained since joining, in May, the climate change-related action initiated by Bill McKibben and the rest of the team.
-(For an explanation of the concept see ) We also encourage you to read his personal letter to the international community of scythe users and his most recent report on global 350 solidarity.
+These four photos represent the seasonal progression to date of a relatively small sign we have maintained since joining, in May, the climate change-related action initiated by Bill McKibben and the rest of the 350.org team.
+(For an explanation of the concept see http://www.350.org/about/blogs/more-350-art-scythe) We also encourage you to read his personal letter to the international community of scythe users and his most recent report on global 350 solidarity.

 Between the naturally changing effect of the pasture's flora and what touch can be added -- by alternately cutting either the design itself or the area surrounding it -- considerable aesthetic variations can be achieved.
 For instance, the lighter shade inside the design in the bottom shot is provided by the cut grass drying in the sun waiting to be made into hay.
 And each time the animals have had their turn in the field (part of our rotational grazing territory) we can re-design the leftovers.